 – TERRY, UK

-To Break the Anxiety-Insomnia Cycle
+To Break the Anxious Thoughts-Sleep Problems Cycle

-- Accelerates the nervous system shift from waking to sleep mode by enhancing parasympathetic activation during the critical pre-sleep period
+- Accelerates the nervous system shift from waking to sleep mode by enhancing parasympathetic activation during the critical pre-sleep period.

-- Reduces pre-sleep cognitive arousal quieting racing thoughts and worry that typically delay sleep onset
+- Reduces pre-sleep cognitive arousal, quieting racing thoughts and worry that typically delay sleep onset.

 “I was looking for a way to better navigate seasonal challenges.
 I had tried workouts and meditation apps but discovered Nurosym, and I noticed changes within just a couple of weeks.
 I feel more balanced and better equipped to manage daily pressures.”